-(e) Shared Risk/Reward Based on Project Outcome
+(b) Shared Risk/Reward Based on Project Outcome.

 IPD agreements tie compensation to achieving project objectives.
-Although formulations vary, preferably all of the participants' profit is placed into a risk pool that may be augmented if project performance is met or exceeded or which may be used to buffer cost over runs.
+Although formulations vary, all or part of the participants' profit is placed into a risk pool that may be augmented if project performance is met or exceeded or which may be used to buffer cost over runs.
 Individual profit is not a function of the amount of work performed, or of individual productivity, but is proportionate to overall project success.